SAHFEERULWASIHF/SQL-Data-Cleaning-on-Global-Layoffs-Dataset/README.md

-# 🧹 Data Cleaning Project - Layoffs Dataset
+# 🧹 SQL Data Cleaning on Global Layoffs

 This project focuses on cleaning a dataset of company layoffs to prepare it for further **Exploratory Data Analysis (EDA)**.
 The data cleaning was performed entirely in **SQL (MySQL)**.